Tax Preparation Services for Personal Taxpayers

 PROOF OF EXPENSES

-Whether you itemize your tax returns or not, always keep documentation of deductible expenses.
+Whether clients itemize tax returns or not, they should always keep documentation of deductible expenses.
 Some tax-deductible expenses:

 Self-employment expenses, such as mileage and equipment